ShouryaMishra2006/PharmaMate/README.md

 ---

-### 2. 🧬 Custom Dataset with Google SpanBERT
+### 2. 🧬 Custom Dataset with Google flan-T5-base Model

-We enhance our data using **Google SpanBERT**, a transformer model fine-tuned for span-based prediction tasks:
+We enhance our data using **Google flan-T5-base Model**, a transformer model fine-tuned for span-based prediction tasks:

 - Adds rich context-based span annotations.
 - Improves mappings for: